Locally Consistent Parsing for Text Indexing in Small Space: Preliminaries

 A prefix of $W$ of length $y\geq 1$ is called a \emph{period} of $W$ if and only if $W[i]=W[i+y]$ for all $1\leq i \leq \ell-y$.
 The shortest period of $W$ is called \emph{the principal period} of $W$, and its length is denoted by $\rho_W$.
 If $\rho_W\leq \frac{|W|}{2}$ we say that $W$ is \textit{periodic}.

-\paragraph{Sparse suffix trees.} Given a set of strings, the compact trie~\cite{Morrison68} of these strings is the tree induced by dissolving all the nodes with exactly one child in the trie~\cite{DeLaBriandaisde59,Fredkin60} of the strings.
+\paragraph{Sparse suffix trees.} Given a set of strings, the compact trie~\cite{Morrison68} of these strings is the tree induced by shrinking each path of nodes of degree one in the trie~\cite{DeLaBriandaisde59,Fredkin60} of the strings.
 Each edge in the compact trie has a label which is a substring of part of the given strings.
 Each node in the tree is associated with a string, which is the concatenation of all the labels of the edges of the simple path from the root to the node.
 The suffix tree of a string $S$ is the compact trie of all the suffixes of $S$.
-The sparse suffix tree of a string $S$ of length $n$, with a set $B\subseteq[n]$ is the compact trie of all the suffixes $\{S[i..n]\mid i\in B\}$. \paragraph{Fingerprints.} For a natural number $n$ we denote $[n]=\{1,2,\ldots,n\}$.
-For the following let $u,v\in \bigcup _{i=0} ^n {\Sigma^i}$ be two strings of size at most $n$.
-Porat and Porat~\cite{PP09} and Breslauer and Galil~\cite{BG14} proved that for every constant $c>1$ there exists a \textit{fingerprint function} $\phi : \bigcup _{i=0} ^n {\Sigma^i} \rightarrow[n^c]$, which is closely related to the hash function of Karp and Rabin~\cite{KR87}, such that: \begin{enumerate} \item If $|u|=|v|$ and $u\neq v$ then $\phi(u)\neq\phi(v)$ with high probability (at least $1-\frac{1}{n^{c-1}}$). \item \emph{The sliding property:} Let $w$=$uv$ be the concatenation of $u$ and $v$.
+The sparse suffix tree of a string $S$ of length $n$, with a set $B\subseteq[n]$ is the compact trie of all the suffixes $\{S[i..n]\mid i\in B\}$.

+\paragraph{Fingerprints.} Given $n$, for the following let $u,v\in \bigcup _{i=0} ^n {\Sigma^i}$ be two strings of size at most $n$.
+Porat and Porat~\cite{PP09} and Breslauer and Galil~\cite{BG14} proved that for every constant $c>1$ there exists a \textit{fingerprint function} $\phi : \bigcup _{i=0} ^n {\Sigma^i} \rightarrow[n^c]$, which is closely related to the hash function of Karp and Rabin~\cite{KR87} and Dietzfelbinger et al.~\cite{DGMP92}, such that: \begin{enumerate} \item If $|u|=|v|$ and $u\neq v$ then $\phi(u)\neq\phi(v)$ with high probability (at least $1-\frac{1}{n^{c-1}}$). \item \emph{The sliding property:} Let $w$=$uv$ be the concatenation of $u$ and $v$.
 If $|w|\leq n$ then given the length and the fingerprints of any two strings from $u$,$v$ and $w$, one can compute the fingerprint of the third string in constant time. \end{enumerate}